 “Predestination” goes one step further from God’s foreknowledge and

-assures that whatever God has foreknown He will accomplish.
+assures that whatever He has foreknown He will also give His personal attention.
 That is,

-foreknowledge has a passive tone, while predestination is God actively
+foreknowledge has a passive tone, while predestination depicts God actively

 God is in debate, but it is a trustworthy statement that God values our

 decision more that we will ever know.
-There are some
+Nevertheless, there are some

 people whom God simply wants in His kingdom, and He works very hard with them